diego-aquino/thecountdown/README.md

 ## :bulb: Learning outcomes

-Building this project has proven to be a great way to learn, practice, and acquire experience with lots of interesting technologies and tools.
+Building this project has proven to be a great way to learn, practice, and acquire experience with lots of interesting technologies.
 My main learning outcomes were related to:

 - **Planning, designing, developing and deploying this application from scratch**.
 This includes going through possibilities, gathering resources, establishing priorities, responding to requirement changes and focusing on generating value for users.
 - Providing a **good user experience** (**UX**), by creating a lightweight, simple, and useful application.
 - Using **Agile methodologies**, in order to enhance the development efficiency and deliver high-quality upgrades incrementally.
 - Applying development **best practices**, such as clean code, separation of concerns, KISS and DRY, which are meant to keep the codebase easy to understand, maintain and extend.
-- Using **TypeScript**, **React**, and **Next.js**, which are modern frontend technologies employed in this project.
+- Using **TypeScript**, **React**, and **Next.js**, which are modern technologies employed in this project.
 - Improving **performance** of components in **React**, and using **static generation** and **server-side rendering** with **Next.js**.
-- **Manipulating dates and time ranges**, **storing the last countdown locally** for a later session, and using **gradients**.
+- **Manipulating dates and time ranges**, **storing the created countdowns locally** for a later session, and using **gradients**.
-- **Optimizing SEO** (Search engine optimization), in order to be better indexed by search engines.
+- **Optimizing SEO** (Search engine optimization) to a better indexation by search engines.
-- Using **analytics tools to understand user behavior** and apply this knowledge to prioritize future changes.
+- Using **analytics tools to understand user behavior** and apply this knowledge to prioritize changes.

 ## :newspaper_roll: License